 Each Presenter or Performer receives:

 You will be notified when your Entry Passes and Tickets are available via a Maker Newsletter.
-If your Entry Passes are not available from your Maker Admin Tool by early September please email email@example.com.
+If your Entry Passes are not available from your Maker Faire Portal by late August, please email email@example.com

-- Wait for your Maker Newsletter notifying you that your Entry Passes are ready.
+- Wait for your Newsletter notifying you that your Entry Passes are ready.